 As girls grow and develop, their overall sense of self-esteem and personal worth grows and changes, too.
-Self-esteem is about how confident we feel about our talents and abilities, not just how others may perceive us.
+Self-esteem is how confident we feel about our talents and abilities, not just how others may perceive us.
 Girls with high self-esteem feel secure about themselves, regardless of how smart or successful others say they are.
 These girls express their feelings, make positive choices, and care about others.

 When—and why—does girls' self-esteem decline?

 - Among 5-12th grade girls, 59 percent in one survey were dissatisfied with their body shape.

 - Of girls in that same age group, 47 percent said they wanted to lose weight because of photos they saw in magazines.

 - Girls ages 10 and 12 (tweens) are confronted with "teen" issues, such as dating and sex, at increasingly earlier ages.
 Among 8–12-year olds, 73 percent dress like teens and talk like teens.